wesselrijk/Restaurant/README.md

 # Restaurant
-A short description of the app Journal.
+A short description of the app Restaurant.

 ## Getting Started
 ### Prerequisites